 Sexual harassment describe actions that violate someone’s dignity that are of a sexual nature, according to the Discrimination Act.
-Both women and men can be subjected to sexual harassment and both women and men can subject others to sexual harassment.
 Examples of sexual harassment include groping or other unwelcome touching of a sexual nature, unwelcome sexual insinuations, comments or suggestions, sexual jokes and pornographic images or texts.

 It is the person subjected to harassment or sexual harassment that decides what is unwanted and what is offensive.

 Bullying and victimisation are defined as acts that are experienced as violating or in another way undesirable by the person or persons who are subjected to them (Systematic Work Environment Management, AFS 2001:1).
 For example, in can include degrading treatment from a teacher or fellow student, or targeted insults.
 It can also include withholding information, slandering another person and being subjected to threats and violence.

 According to the Discrimination Act, the perpetrator must understand how the behaviour is perceived for it to be classified as harassment or sexual harassment.
 It is therefore imperative that the person being subjected to victimisation makes it clear that the behaviour is unpleasant and unwelcome.
 In certain circumstances the offensive nature of the behaviour may be so obvious that no comment is required from the victim.